REDUCETARIAN - Eat Less Meat

 Program

-The Reducetarian Fellowship is a unique opportunity for students to begin building the knowledge and skills needed to make a tangible impact on our global food system.
+The Reducetarian Fellowship is a unique opportunity for undergraduate and master’s students to build the knowledge and skills needed to make a tangible impact on our global food system.
 Through the program, Fellows get:

 • Direct access to movement leaders working on cutting-edge ideas and initiatives

-• Workshops and trainings in networking, writing, public speaking, entrepreneurship, and other skills
+• Workshops and trainings in networking, writing, public speaking, entrepreneurship, and other professional skills

 • Individualized support and guidance through one-on-one mentorship

-• The chance to gain further exposure and training through a 10-week summer residency at an impactful partner organization
+• The chance to gain further exposure and training through a 10-week summer internship at an impactful partner organization

 Funding